The Parliament of Dreams

 "The Parliament of Dreams" is the fifth episode of the first season of the science fiction television series, Babylon 5.
+It covers an attempt to assassinate the Narn ambassador G'Kar, and the station crew's hosting of a week-long festival of religious traditions of different races, organized by the Earth Alliance.

-The Babylon 5 makeup team won an Emmy Award for the special alien makeup design for this episode.
+The Babylon 5 makeup team won an Emmy Award for the special alien prosthetic design for this episode.

 Title

 The original title of the episode was "Carnival", being later changed to "The Parliament of Dreams".
 The title refers to the festival of religious and cultural practices held on the station.
 Showrunner J. Michael Straczynski explained, "A parliament is a gathering of representatives, in this case the representatives of various belief systems; the dreams are the religions themselves."

 Plot

 The Earth Alliance arranges a week-long festival of religious and cultural exchange on Babylon 5.
 The Centauri celebrate with a lavish party, commemorating the victory of the Centauri over the other sentient life on their world, the Xon.
 At the end of each year, they look around and count how many of them survived and they celebrate their good fortune (rather than mourn those who have been killed).
 The Minbari host a session of prayers, a rebirth ceremony wherein the "old" self is "killed" and a new and better one is reborn.

 A courier brings word to the Narn ambassador, G'Kar that an old political rival of his, Du'Rog, is arranging to have him assassinated.
 A paranoid G'Kar first suspects his new diplomatic attache, Na'Toth, but learns too late that the true assassin is the courier himself, the Thenta Makur member Tu'Pari.
 Shortly after, Tu'Pari begins subjecting G'Kar to a torture session mandated by terms of the assassination contract.
 Na'Toth discovers the assassin and intervenes, beating G'Kar in order to appear allied with Tu'Pari, but in actuality, deactivating the torture-inducing binds.
 G'Kar then easily captures Tu'Pari and then arranges for him to remain unconscious until his commission's deadline has passed, and depositing a large sum of money in his account to make it look like he was bribed into violating his commitment.
 Since the guild penalty for that is death, G'Kar and Na'Toth encourage him – with relish – to flee.

 Jeffrey Sinclair meets an old flame, Catherine Sakai, and rekindles their on-off romantic relationship, before hosting a celebration of Earth religion in which he introduces the major station personnel to a line of people, all of different faiths (starting with an atheist)—the line extends some distance all the way to the final credits.